 - A. General Provisions.
 The granting of any leave of absence without pay shall be based on the presumption that the employee intends to return to work upon the expiration of the leave and shall be with the understanding that the primary purpose of the leave of absence without pay is not to seek or accept other employment.
-No department shall grant a leave of absence without pay without the prior approval of both the Personnel Director and Risk Manager when an employee has indicated that he/she intends to terminate or is terminating from regular County service. - B. Departmental Leave of Absence Without Pay through 160 Working Hours.
-A departmental leave of absence without pay shall not exceed 160 consecutive working hours for a full-time employee and shall not exceed hours proportionate to 160 for a (part-time employee---e.g., 80 hours for a half-time employee). - 1.
+No department shall grant a leave of absence without pay without the prior approval of both the Personnel Director and the Risk Manager when an employee has indicated that they intend to terminate or are terminating from regular County service. - B. Departmental Leave of Absence Without Pay through 160 Working Hours.
+A departmental leave of absence without pay shall not exceed 160 consecutive working hours for a full-time employee and shall not exceed hours proportionate to 160 for a part-time employee (e.g., a departmental leave of absence without pay shall not exceed 80 hours for an employee whose scheduled hours are 20 per week, or 120 hours for an employee whose scheduled hours are 30 per week). - 1.
 Permanent and Non-Civil Service Employees.
-The appointing authority may grant an employee who has permanent or non-Civil Service status in their present class a leave of absence without pay for the purpose of improving their training for their position or career in the County Service, or in the case of extended illness for which paid leave is not available, or in the event of urgent personal affairs that requires the full attention of the employee or as may be required by Federal or State Family Leave Acts. - 2.
+The appointing authority may grant an employee who has permanent or non-Civil Service status in their present class a leave of absence without pay for the purpose of improving their training for their position or career in the County Service, or in the case of extended illness for which paid leave is not available, or in the event of urgent personal affairs that require the full attention of the employee, or as may be required by Federal or State Family Leave Acts. - 2.
 Probationary and Provisional Employees on Original Appointment.
-The appointing authority may grant a leave of absence without pay to employees on an original appointment with probationary or provisional status in the case of illness or where such leave is clearly in the best interest of the County and urgent personal affairs requires the full attention of the employee, or as may be required by Federal or State Family Leave Acts. - 3.
-Extra-Help Employees.
-Extra-help employees are not eligible for leave of absence without pay. - C. County Leave of Absence Without Pay in Excess of 160 Working Hours.
+The appointing authority may grant a leave of absence without pay to employees on an original appointment with probationary or provisional status in the case of illness or where such leave is clearly in the best interest of the County and urgent personal affairs require the full attention of the employee, or as may be required by Federal or State Family Leave Acts. - C. County Leave of Absence Without Pay in Excess of 160 Working Hours.
 Permanent employees may be granted a leave of absence without pay in excess of 160 hours (prorated for part-time employees) under the circumstances described in this Article, subject to the prior approval of the Personnel Director.